Lacey Hull

 Lacey Morgan Hull (born August 21, 1986) is an American politician serving as a member of the Texas House of Representatives from the 138th district.
 Hull was first elected in November 2020 and assumed office in January 2021.

-She is a member of the Republican Party.
+Despite Hull’s entrance into the House being controversial after numerous accusations that she was involved in two romantic relationships with a fellow representative and a political consultant, she has been noted to have rebound as having a relatively effective bi-partisan tenure, even securing the Vice Chairmanship of the GOP Caucus.

 Background

 Hull was born in Houston.
 She earned a Bachelor of Science degree in political science and history from the University of Houston.
 She served on her neighborhood homeowner association (HOA) and was a precinct chair for the Harris County Republican Party before being elected.